Link Between Hearing Loss, Cognitive Decline And Dementia

 Mr Tan will appear in ‘Health Fiesta 2018’ to share more about hearing loss and dementia.

-(translation of interview with Mr Tan Boon Hai, Principal Audiologist, The Hearing Specialist Group by Lianhe Zaobao LOHAS weekly newpaper team) (as at 16 October 2018)
+(translation of interview extract with Mr Tan Boon Hai, Principal Audiologist, The Hearing Specialist Group by Lianhe Zaobao LOHAS weekly newpaper team in October 2018)